fweiss/wireless-switch/README.md

 ## Deployment

-Generic ESP8266 board
+### Generic ESP8266 board

-Follow steps to deploy to Olimex ESP8266-dev.
+Follow these steps to deploy to Olimex ESP8266-dev.

+First put the ESP8266 in programming mode.
+This is usually via some buttons on the ESP8266 integration board.

 In Ardnuio IDE:

 - tools sketch esp8266 sketch data upload
 - sketch upload

+IMPORTANT! the data upload has to be done before the sketch upload

-Remember that the FTDI supplies barely enough current
+Remember that the FTDI supplies barely enough current to run WiFi.

 ## Testing